mdawsondev/cs-notebooks/Books/Learning React.md

 ### Using Factories with Components

-Factories can quickly render React elements; however factories are almost exclusively use for non-JSX design.
+Factories can quickly render React elements; however factories are almost exclusively used for non-JSX design.
+This this example React quickly renders elements with the `Ingredients` factory.

 ``` js
 const { render } = ReactDOM;